HugoDs21/YeetLight/README.md

 Yeetlight runs on Windows System Tray and let you toggle *On* and *Off* your Yeelight Bulb.

-**NOT YET FINISHED SINCE BY THIS DATE IM STILL UNABLE TO BUILD AN WINDOWS EXECUTABLE**
+**NOT YET FINISHED BY THIS DATE IM STILL UNABLE TO BUILD AN WINDOWS EXECUTABLE**